The main headings on this page are:

 B. Charles Colson

 Colson was a powerful White House personality who was involved in Nixon's Watergate and landed in prison.
-His prison experience led him to become a Christian and he now is a major national spokesman in the US for the Christian community with his radio programme Breakpoint and his Prison Fellowship campaign.
-He is a popular speaker.
+His prison experience led him to become a Christian and, before his death, he became a major national spokesman in the US for the Christian community with his radio programme Breakpoint and his Prison Fellowship campaign.
+He was a popular speaker.
 I have witnessed him waving Kuyper's Stone Lectures, delivered at Princeton University over a century ago, before his audiences as containing the seed perspective needed for the healing of America.
 In the Introduction to Colson's A Dangerous Grace we read,

 "The great Dutch Calvinist Abraham Kuyper said the battle facing Christians today is between comprehensive life systems--in which principle must bear witness against principle, worldview against worldview, spirit against spirit."

 This is the burden of Colson's writings: to develop a bibilically-grounded worldview.
 The name Kuyper occurs throughout his books.
 The development of a Biblical worldview was/is a major concern in both Kuyper's writings (Kuyperiana) and my own (Boeriana).

 C. Robert Butler